 This is the BEST chicken soup, Jewish penicillin, or whatever you’d like to call it.
 I’ve always shied away from parsnips and dill is not my favorite herb, but they both add layers of flavor to this delicious soup.

-I’ve added matzoh balls or orzo in the past, but any noodle or dumpling would be nice.
-This soup is perfect if you’re under the weather or just want something to warm you to the core on a chilly evening.
+I’ve added matzo balls or orzo, a small rice-shaped pasta, in the past, but any noodle or dumpling would be nice.
+This Jewish chicken soup is perfect if you’re under the weather or just want something to warm you to the core on a chilly evening.
 I’ve shared this recipe with numerous friends, and every single one swears this is the best chicken soup they’ve ever tasted.

 The process for making this Chicken Soup AKA Jewish Penicillin starts with placing a whole chicken in a large pot.
 This just won’t work with boneless, skinless chicken breasts; you need the bones for an unequivocal success in the flavor department.